webdesigns23/se-connecting-to-databases-technical-lesson/README.md

 * View information about database tables and column names.
 * Retrieve all information from a SQL table.

 You can follow along with the walkthrough by coding each step in `connecting-to-db.py`, referring to the written instructions provided below, for a comprehensive understanding of connecting to SQL databases.
+Be sure to run `pipenv install` and `pipenv shell` to get started, then `python3 connecting-to-db.py` to run the file as you go to see the print outputs.

 ## Tools & Resources